 As INVEST COLLEGIATE builds community, the FISH!
-(Lundin, Stephen C., Paul, H., and Christensen, J.) and FISH! for Schools model will be incorporated throughout the school.
-The four principles: Make Their Day, Be There, Choose Your Attitude, and Play will be evident among faculty and students.
-INVEST COLLEGIATE families are expected to embrace this model increating dynamic and motivating school culture for all children.
+(Lundin, Stephen C., Paul,H., and Christensen, J.) and FISH! for Schools model will be incorporated throughout the school.
+The four principles: Make Their Day, Be There,Choose Your Attitude, and Play will be evident among faculty and students.
+INVEST COLLEGIATE families are expected to embrace this model in creating a dynamic and motivating school culture.